• Archive ETH Studio Basel

 Events

-Urbanisation processes are profoundly transforming the Earth.
+Urbanisation processes are profoundly reshaping the Earth.
 Enmeshed in the metabolic flows and the web of life, they produce manifold planetary crises and demand urgent action.
-This exhibition addresses these crucial challenges through a decade-long collaborative research at the Department of Architecture at ETH Zürich captured through cartographic maps, illustrations, photographs and film, and organised in two thematic strands.
+This exhibition responds to these challenges by presenting a decade of collaborative research at the Department of Architecture at ETH Zürich pertaining to crucial transformations.
+The work is captured through cartographic maps, illustrations, photographs, and film, and organised into two thematic strands.

 Höschgasse 3